Special Education: General (Add-on)

 * Note: Students seeking to add an endorsement to an elementary license must take EDSE 627 Assessment.
 All others must take EDSE 544 Adapted Instructional Methods and Transition for Secondary Learners.

 Total Credits: 16

 The certificate coursework can apply toward a Master's in Special Education or Master’s in Advanced Studies in Teaching and Learning with a Special Education concentration.
+Click here for a chart showing overlap in coursework of the licensure certificate and MEd.
 Students interested in pursuing a Master’s degree with the certificate should apply to the Master’s program and consult an advisor.